viniciusbds/navio/README.md

 ## [Cgroups](https://en.wikipedia.org/wiki/Cgroups)

-What the processes can use
+what the processes can use

 - [ ] Memory